jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 commands where a program was initiated directly from the command line, as well as _some_ additional results.

-The following objects referred to in the supplementary information of the paper can be found here:
+The following objects that are referred to in the supplementary information of the paper can be found here:

 - External Data Repository Section RXX (in this README)
 - External Data Repository Figure RXX (in this README and under `05-images/`.)